 OGIF alternates between China and the U.S. each year, and features presentations and discussions of key topics and developments in oil and natural gas exploration, production, trade, and regulation.
 It provides a unique venue for American energy officials to meet their Chinese counterparts, discuss areas of mutual interest, and improve the production and delivery of secure, economical, and reliable oil and natural gas.

-In 2012, OGIF will be hosted by the U.S. Department of Energy in San Antonio, Texas from September 10 - 12.
+In 2013, OGIF will take place in Xi'an, China from September 24-26.
 To view event details and to register, click here.
-Companies interested in participation and sponsorship of OGIF should contact USEA's Matt Gebert.
+Companies interested in participation and sponsorship of OGIF should contact USEA's Andrew Palmateer

 The official U.S.-China Oil & Gas Industry Forum web site may be accessed here.